-Growing MKE policies will allow for a wider variety of housing types and an increased supply of housing.
-If zoning rules do not allow for the construction of new homes in neighborhoods seeing increased demand and population growth, existing residents are more likely to be displaced due to rapidly rising housing costs.
+The Housing Element policies will help encourage an increased supply of housing.
+If zoning rules do not allow for the construction of new homes in neighborhoods that are already seeing increased demand and population growth, existing residents are more likely to be displaced due to rapidly rising housing costs.